ginabeki/Node-Express-API/README.md

 # Node-Express-API
-> creating a simple CRUD API using Node and Express
+> A simple CRUD API using Node and Express